mentlsve/aws-sap-c02-prep-notes/big-data.md

 * Node types: DC2 (dense-compute) and RA3
 * By default single-AZ, but multi-AZ can be configured for RA3 clusters

-A backup in Amazon Redshift Serverless is a point-in-time representation of the objects and data in your namespace.
+Snapshots are point-in-time backups of a cluster.
+There are two types of snapshots: automated and manual.
+Amazon Redshift stores these snapshots internally in Amazon S3 by using an encrypted Secure Sockets Layer (SSL) connection.

+Amazon Redshift automatically takes incremental snapshots that track changes to the cluster since the previous automated snapshot.
+Automated snapshots retain all of the data required to restore a cluster from a snapshot.
+By default Amazon Redshift takes a snapshot about every eight hours or following every 5 GB per node of data changes, or whichever comes first.
+Automated snapshots are deleted at the end of a retention period.
+The default retention period is one day (but can be configured up to 35 days)

+You can configure Amazon Redshift to automatically copy snapshots (automated or manual) for a cluster to another AWS Region.
+When a snapshot is created in the cluster's primary AWS Region, it's copied to a secondary AWS Region.

+### Amazon Redshift Serverless

-There are two types of backups: snapshots that are manually created and recovery points that Amazon Redshift Serverless automatically creates for you.
+There are two types of backups in Amazon Redshift Serverless: snapshots that are manually created and recovery points that Amazon Redshift Serverless creates automatically.
-Recovery points are created every 30 minutes and are kept for 24 hours.

 ## Redshift Spectrum